benbuzz790/bots/README.md

 bot.respond("Continue where we left off")
 ```

-The saved bot includes its conversation tree, tools, and configuration.
+The saved bot includes its conversation tree, tools (as hashed python code), and configuration.
 It's completely portable.

 ## The CLI